-From spiced gingerbread people to crunchy fruity biscotti, you've got to have sweet treats at Christmas.
+From spiced gingerbread to crunchy biscotti, we’ve got a range of sweet and savoury festive biscuits that both kids and grown-ups will love.
 Festive cookies are the perfect homemade gift or to have ready in a tin for impromptu visits, plus it’s an opportunity to get creative in the kitchen.
 Bring out the fondant, icing pens and your favourite sweets, and fill yourself with festive cheer (and biscuits).

 We’ve given the classic florentine a biscuity base to make them sturdier and better for dunking into a hot drink.
 Packaged up and topped with a ribbon, these gorgeous biscuits make a great homemade edible Christmas gift.

 For a fruity flavour variation, try our cherry and coconut florentines.

 Simple yet striking, these easy cinnamon-flavoured biscuits are made with a few basic ingredients and festive spices.
 Cut into shapes with cutters, such as presents, trees and hearts, then decorate them with piped white chocolate and edible silver balls.
 They’ll look the picture of perfection dangling from your Christmas tree.

 5. Rudolph shortbread biscuits